10bestdesign/jqvmap/create/README.md

 pip install booleano
 ```

+Note: If you have issues installing a Python Package, please visit the links in the Requirements Overview for detailed install instructions.

 Downloading Map Sources
 ---

 Before you can create custom maps, you need to download the vector data from the source.
-You specifically need the Shapefile `.shp` file format.
 You will need to use a search engine to find the Shapefile for the map you want to create.
 This can usually be done by just searching for something like "New York Shapefile" or "Syria Shapefile" in Google.

-Once you have the file you want, just download it and copy the `.shp` files you want to the `./create/source` folder in this project.
+Once you have the Shapefile you want, just download it and copy the unzipped directory of files you want to the `./create/source` folder in this project.

-If you would like to test the sample map config files we have in this project, you will need to download the following:
+If you would like to test the sample map config files we have in this project, you will need to download the following ( which are also good sources for maps in general ):

 1. [SHP/GeoDB Vector Themes](http://naciscdn.org/naturalearth/packages/natural_earth_vector.zip) from [Natural Earth](http://www.naturalearthdata.com/downloads/).
 Unzip the `natural_earth_vector.zip` file and copy the entire `natural_earth_vector` folder to the `./create/source` folder in this project. __TIP:__ If you plan on using this source, `code_field` is `iso_a3` and `name_field` is `name_long`.